TT19

 The tomb festivals of Amenhotep I are depicted and scenes include statues and barques of Amenhotep I and his mother queen Ahmose Nefertari.
 The tomb also contains a scene showing Amenhotep and a priest before two rows of kings and queens.

+King list

-A king's list in the tomb omits the Amarna kings and gives the rulers in the following order:
+A king's list is present in the tomb.
+It omits Hatshepsut and the Amarna pharaohs.
+The king list gives the rulers in the following order: